olawestin/electronics-rpi-dht22-web/README.md

 A simple web server for publishing readings from a DHT11/22 temperature/humidity sensor.

 This application serves two purposes.
 The first is how to read data from a DHT11/22 sensor and the second is how to serve data using a python web server in a background thread.

 Normally you would not have the web server in the same application as the data collection.
 Instead you would pass the data on to some data collection mechanism, for example a web API, a message queue or a database.

 This example uses the Adafruit CircuitPython DHT library.
-See the instructions at Adafruit for more instructions. https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging
+See the [instructions at Adafruit](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging) for more information.

 ## Prerequisites

 You need:

 * A Raspberry Pi.
 This should work on any board with a network card, i.e. any of the model B boards or a Zero W/WH.
 * Raspberry Pi OS.
-Install using the instructions at https://www.raspberrypi.org/software/operating-systems/.
+Install using the instructions at <https://www.raspberrypi.org/software/operating-systems/>.
 * A DHT22 sensor.
 * Connector wires.
 For connecting the sensor directly to the Raspberry Pi, use female-female connectors.
 For connecting to a breadboard, use female-male connectors.

 Optionally:

 * A resistor.
 This is probably already built-in to the DHT22 package, but if not then you can use a resistor somewhere in the 4.7-10 kOhm range.
 * A breadboard and jump wires.
 If you want to wire using the resistor, then it is easiest to use a breadboard.

 ## Wiring